vuejs/docs/src/guide/ssr/structure.md

 ## Avoid Stateful Singletons

-When writing client-only code, we are used to the fact that our code will be evaluated in a fresh context every time.
+When writing client-only code, we can assume that our code will be evaluated in a fresh context every time.
 However, a Node.js server is a long-running process.
-When our code is required into the process, it will be evaluated once and stays in memory.
-This means if you create a singleton object, it will be shared between every incoming request.
+When our code is first imported by the process, it will be evaluated once and then stay in memory.
+This means that if you create a singleton object, it will be shared between every incoming request, with the risk of cross-request state pollution.

 As seen in the basic example, we are **creating a new root Vue instance for each request.** This is similar to how each user will be using a fresh instance of the app in their own browser.
 If we use a shared instance across multiple requests, it will easily lead to cross-request state pollution.